theharshgupta/urap-scrape/README.md

 ```
 2. Make sure Python 3 is set [Download Python](https://www.python.org/downloads/)

-3. Downloading dependencies
+3. Downloading **dependencies**

     1. Download Chromedriver 76 or before (for Mac/Windows/Linux) [here](https://chromedriver.storage.googleapis.com/index.html?    path=76.0.3809.126/)

-    2. Unzip this, and make sure to add this to your project directory's root
+        i.
+Unzip this, and make sure to add this to your project directory's root

     3. Install all the project dependencies from `requirements.txt` using `pip install -r requirements.txt` (make sure when you run this command from your terminal, you are in your project directory)